Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Vintage Financial Services

-Vintage Financial Services, LLC is an advisory firm that has been around for over 30 years.
-The firm only accepts clients with at least $500,000 in investable assets.
+Vintage Financial Services is an advisory firm that has been around for over 30 years.
+The firm typically only accepts clients with at least $500,000 in investable assets.

-This fee-only firm can provide clients with financial planning, investment management and income tax preparation services.
-Its clients are a mix of individuals and high-net-worth individuals, with some charitable organizations as well.
+This fee-only firm can provide clients with financial planning, investment management and income tax planning and preparation services.
+Its clients are a mix of individuals above and below the high-net-worth threshold, with some charitable organizations as well.

 Vintage Financial Services Background

 Vintage Financial Services was first established in 1985.
 The firm is under the ownership of Franklin S. Moore, who also founded the firm and serves as its chief investment officer (CIO).
-Chief operating officer (COO) Jack McCloskey and director of financial planning and tax John Owens round out the firm’s team of leaders.
+Chief operating officer (COO) Jack McCloskey rounds out the firm’s team of leaders.

 Investment management services come with a negotiable fee that’s based on a percentage of your assets.
-These can range from 0.50% to 1.00%.
+These can range from less than 0.5% to 1% annually.
 Vintage Financial doesn’t charge any additional fees for financial planning services.
-For new clients, the firm imposes a minimum quarterly fee of $1,250, which could be cost prohibitive for some.
+For new clients, the firm imposes a minimum quarterly fee of $625, which could be cost prohibitive for some.

 Vintage Financial Services Investment Philosophy